Our Mission

 The street dog and cat crisis is overwhelming in Baja, Mexico.
 Abandonment, abuse, health issues, suffering, and death are challenges that the majority of these roaming animals endure.
 The only way to radically improve this current state of affairs is through spay and neuter campaigns, as we will never rescue our way out of this emergency.
 Though Mexican culture overwhelmingly loves its dogs and cats, people simply cannot afford the high cost of veterinary care, let alone spaying and neutering surgeries.
 Many workers make a paltry $15 US per day for 12 hours of work while, in a private veterinary practice, each operation costs $50-250; an amount that is truly out of reach.
 This is the reason Chiquita’s Friends is now focused exclusively on supporting free spay and neuter surgeries; by creating safe opportunities for sterilization in communities in need, we can maximize our impact in reducing the suffering of so many.

 Chiquita’s Friends has been supporting free and safe spay and neuter campaigns in slums, barrios, colonias and villages; areas with the highest levels of need.
 Since 2018, we have sponsored clinics in various places including Tijuana, Ensenada, Mexicali, La Mision, San Jose Del Cabo, Cabo San Lucas, Santa Rosalia, Guerrero Negro, and more.
 We are beginning to witness a massive shift in the enthusiasm with which people are bringing in pets, some arriving well before dawn and standing in line for hours, waiting patiently, and leaving with profound gratitude, knowing that animals’ lives have changed for the better.
+At a recent clinic, 550 animals awaited to be operated.
 We feel very proud of how much we’ve been able to accomplish in this time.

 OUR DECISION TO SHIFT FOCUS